thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ## Overview

-I've been working on building an IMSAI 8080 CP-A Front Panel replica since May 2017.
+I began working on building an IMSAI 8080 CP-A Front Panel replica in May 2017.

 I first ported Udo Munk's [z80pack](http://bit.ly/Z80pack) V1.36-dev, specifically the **imsaisim** machine, to the [**ESP32**](https://www.espressif.com/en/products/hardware/development-boards) micro-controller targeting the ESP32-PICO-KIT

-These devices have a dual-core CPU @ 240MHz, 520KB SRAM, 4MB Flash RAM (storage) and builtin WiFi, USB connector for serial UART and programming.
+These devices have a dual-core CPU @ 240MHz, 520KB SRAM, 4MB Flash RAM (storage) and builtin Wi-Fi, USB connector for serial UART and programming.

-To this I have added
+To this I added

 - microSD Card for a FAT filesystem (using an 16GB card)
 - PSRAM for banked memory implementation
 - MAX232 style RS-232 driver and DE-9M sockets for serial UART
-- Full size, fully functional replica of the IMSAI CP-A front panel with all LEDs and switches (for scale: the green cutting mat is A3)
+- Full size, fully functional replica of the IMSAI CP-A front panel with all LEDs and switches (for scale: the whole unit is 17" wide)

 ![IMSAI 8080 CP-A](./NEW_CPA_1024.png)

 If you've seen the original IMSAI 8080, I hope you'll agree that the toggle switches are a great match to the original colours.
-The case is now made of 3mm thick aluminium, powder coated blue and also a good match to the original.
+The case is made of 3mm thick aluminium, powder coated blue and also a good match to the original.

-Sometimes I use the USB based serial UART for TTY: (under CP/M) but most of the time I connect over WiFi using a browser to launch the desktop GUI that this port of the **imsaisim** can serve using an embedded web server.
+Sometimes I use the USB based serial UART for TTY: (under CP/M) but most of the time I connect over Wi-Fi using a browser to launch the desktop GUI that this port of the **imsaisim** can serve using an embedded web server.

 Running the replica at unlimited speed I can get a simulated clock speed somewhere above 5 MHz, there is certainly no problem with reliably running the simulation at a realistic 2 MHz or 4 MHz making WordStar, SuperCalc2, M80/L80 a pleasure to use.